-The following intercollegiate sports are available at OKWU: baseball (men's), basketball (men's and women's), cross country (men's and women's), golf (men's and women's), soccer (men's and women's), softball (women's), tennis (men's and women's), track and field (men's and women's), and volleyball (women's).
+The following intercollegiate sports are available at OKWU: baseball (men's), basketball (men's and women's), cross country (men's and women's), golf (men's and women's), soccer (men's and women's), softball (women's), tennis (men's and women's), track and field (men's and women's), volleyball (women's), and wrestling (men's).
 The University also has an active intramural and recreational program.
 OKWU is a member of the National Association of Intercollegiate Athletics (NAIA) and the National Christian College Athletic Association (NCCAA).